-According to the the National Association for College Admission Counseling, the national student-to-counselor ratio, is 478 to 1, nearly double the number recommended by the American School Counselor Association.
-Some states, like Minnesota have a ratio of nearly 800 students for every school counselor, giving it the second highest ratio in the nation, behind California.
+According to the National Association for College Admission Counseling, the national student-to-counselor ratio, is 478 to 1, nearly double the number recommended by the American School Counselor Association.
+Some states, like Minnesota, have a ratio of nearly 800 students for every school counselor, giving it the second-highest ratio in the nation, behind California.

 But, the bottom line is, you need them, so here are some tips to help you work well with them and helping them to help you:

 1. Always remember: The college search process is your job, not their job

 Your counselor’s job is to guide and assist you, not do it for you.
 So, don’t go into your counselor’s office with blank paper waiting to be told what to do.
 Put some thought into what you might want in a college, your likes and dislikes, your strengths and challenges.
 Having defined some of these things will allow your counselor to take the ball and run with it, suggesting schools that match what you are telling them.